 - Willow (Salix alba, Salix purpurea) (3% decoction of the bark, for a quarter on an hour.
 Take three cups per day)

-– Red Vine (Vitis vinifera) The use of this plant favors the elimination of liquid and helps purify the blood and improve treatment of abnormalities related to excessive retention of body fluids, such as dropsy, gout or arthritis.
+- Red Vine (Vitis vinifera) To eliminate excess of liquids in the body that appears in some diseases, such as dropsy, gout or arthritis.
 (Decoction for 1 / 2 hour of, 30 g of tendrils in one liter of water.
 Allow to cool for 30 minutes, strain, and take 2 glasses per day)